 When to use this policy

 If possible, we believe it’s best to deal with things straight away rather than try to sort them out later.
 If you have a concern, raise it with the person you’re dealing with.
 He or she will try to resolve it for you there and then.
 If there are any lessons to learn from addressing your concern then the member of staff will draw them to our attention.
-If the member of staff can’t help, they will explain why and you can then ask for a formal investigation.
+If the member of staff can’t help, they will explain why and you can then ask for a formal process.

 How to express concern or complain formally